jbornschein/mca-genmodel/README.txt

 == Introduction ==

-This package contains all the source code to reproduce the numerical experiments described in [1].
-It contains a parallelized implementation of the MCA generative model training algorithm.
+This package contains all the source code to reproduce the numerical experiments described in the paper.
+It contains a parallelized implementation of the Binary Sparse Coding (BSC) and Maximum Causes Analysis (MCA) generative models training algorithm.

 If you have problems running the code, please contact